binomial14/binomial14.github.io/_pages/about.md

   - /about.html
 ---

 My name is Liang-Yuan Wu.
-I am a senior student majoring in Electrical Engineering at National Taiwan University.
+I am now a visiting student in the School of Informatics at the University of Edinburgh.
+I was a student majoring in Electrical Engineering at National Taiwan University from 2017 to 2021.
 I am interested in techniques and believe that as an engineer, we have not only the ability to solve problems, but also have the ability to find problems out.
 I expect myself to be the one who can give efforts to make the world a little bit better!

 My research interest is in Machine Learning and Natural Language Processing.
 I currently focus on code-switching text data augmentation.
 I am supervised by Prof. [Lin-shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) and Prof. [Hung-Yi Lee](http://speech.ee.ntu.edu.tw/~tlkagk/)  as a member of [NTU Speech Processing Lab](http://speech.ee.ntu.edu.tw/).
 I was an intern machine learning engineer in [Dragoncloud.ai](http://www.abc123.ai), implemented ML systems for assisting English studying.
 After that, I joined [Ucarer](https://ucarer.tw) as an intern engineer, building an e-commerce platform and researching on customer relationship.